 - the Climate Change and Sustainability Division is responsible for developing and implementing strategies to mitigate and adapt to climate change, including actions delivering 100% renewable electricity by 2020, net zero emissions by 2045 at the latest, and increasing climate change resilience.
 The Actsmart program, Energy Efficiency Improvement Scheme and Carbon Neutral Government programs deliver on-the-ground energy savings.

-The Directorate's planning responsibilities include the planning and land authority's (formerly ACTPLA) management of development assessment under the Planning and Development Act 2007.
+The Directorate's planning responsibilities include the planning and land authority's management of development assessment under the Planning and Development Act 2007.
 The Authority also administers the Territory Plan which provides the policy framework for the administration of planning in the ACT.
-The Directorates other planning related functions include building regulation, leasing, land information, planning based research, and street and suburb name information, land development projects and planning policy including the Asbestos Response Taskforce and Public Housing Renewal Taskforce.
+The Directorates other planning related functions include building regulation, leasing, land information, planning based research, street and suburb name information, land development projects and planning policy including the Asbestos Response Taskforce and Public Housing Renewal Taskforce.